 Read more about how to get rid of powdery mildew on plants.

-Tomato leaf mold mainly affects plants growing inside greenhouses and those in high tunnels.
+Tomato leaf mold mainly affects plants grown in greenhouses and in other enclosed spaces.

-Symptoms may include faint green spots on the upper side of the leaves.
+Symptoms may include faint green spots on the upper leaf surface.
 You may also notice small gray, yellow, or white specks.

 It is caused by the fungus Passalora fulva [2].
 In severe cases, it can also affect the blossoms and fruits.